top of page

 From TheRoad / Smart Tangibles

 • Smart Tangibles book progress: The Smart Tangibles manuscript is currently expanding its chapters on connectivity standards and security baselines for smart products.
-If you have a case study that touches on Matter, Thread, Zigbee, or IoT security labels, I would love to hear from you via the [Smart Tangibles case submission page]
+If you have a case study that touches on Matter, Thread, Zigbee, or IoT security labels, I would love to hear from you via the [Smart Tangibles case submission page].

 How to Use This Digest